lukasturcani/stk/docs/source/intermediate_ea_example.rst

 The `input_database` is a database that :class:`.PropertyVector` will check before calculating a fitness value.
-If a fitness value for a molecule already exists in the `input_database` already exists, it will return the value from the database and not recalculate it.
-The `output_database` is a database that the :class:`.PropertyVector` will placed the returned fitness value into.
+If a fitness value for a molecule already exists in the `input_database`, it will return the value from the database and not recalculate it.
+The `output_database` is a database that the :class:`.PropertyVector` will place any returned fitness value into.
 By using the same database for both the `input_database` and `output_database`, our :class:`.PropertyVector` will deposit and retrieve values from it, avoiding recalculations where possible.